janicaleksander/janicaleksander/README.md

 # 💫 About Me:
-A passionate about backend programming, military, history, sports
+A passionate about programming, military, history, sports

 ## 🌐 Socials: